sparsonslab/dmaple-android/app/src/main/java/com/scepticalphysiologist/dmaple/map/field/README.md

 # The Mapping Field

-The mapping field is just the field of view of the camera (or at least the images returned by the camera) and the objects the user draws on that field, namely:
+The mapping field is just the area ("field of view") imaged by the camera and the objects the user draws on that field, namely:

 -  [`FieldRoi`](FieldRoi.kt).
 Rectangular ROIs the demarcate a length of a particular gut that is to be mapped.
 The ROI includes attributes such as the type of maps that are to be created for the length of gut;